What is Dementia?

 Psychological Symptoms

 Brain cell death can lead to dementia.
-Most neurodegenerative diseases, progressive brain cell death that occurs over time, is associated with most dementias.
+In most neurodegenerative diseases, progressive brain cell death that occurs over time, is associated with most dementias.
 It is however not known if brain cell death is the cause of dementia or if dementia causes brain cell death.
 Dementia can also be caused by:

 - Head injury